alzhahir/alzhahir/readme.md

 ![Picture of a tropical forest in Perak](/assets/static/images/forest.jpg "A picture I took in 2021")

-# Welcome!
-Selamat Datang! こんにちは！
+# Hello!
+Salam Sejahtera! こんにちは！ 你好！
 My name is Megat Al Zhahir Daniel Bin Megat Nor Mazlan.
 I am from Malaysia and is currently 20 years old.

 ## About Me